Section 4: Discussion And Consequences

 Strengths and Limitations

-Even though we have argued the strengths of this project, there are some limitations that are necessary to recognize.
+Even though we have argued the strengths of this project, there are some limitations that need to be recognized.
 There are delays to be deliberated upon when data is not recorded correctly.
-Delays can also occur when data is not made accessible to the project team for reviewing within the time frame that was agreed upon so as to assess the necessary commendations or adjustments.
-In addition, it is not possible to give an explanation for the preconceived attitudes regarding FPDR of people filling the evaluation form.
+Delays can also occur when data is not made accessible to the project team for review within the agreed-upon time frame so as to assess the necessary commendations or adjustments.
+In addition, it is not possible to explain the preconceived attitudes regarding FPDR of people filling out the evaluation form.
 Negative attitudes towards the FPDR may affect the way these people respond.
 (Porter J. E et al, 2014)

 Recommendations